mochajs/mocha/docs/index.md

 ### JSON Stream

-The "JSON stream" reporter outputs newline-delimited JSON "events" as they occur, beginning with a "start" event, followed by test passes or failures, and then the final "end" event.
+The "JSONStream" reporter outputs newline-delimited JSON "events" as they occur, beginning with a "start" event, followed by test passes or failures, and then the final "end" event.

 ![json stream reporter](images/reporter-json-stream.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}